Ashwin-19/old-website/_posts/2020-06-01-Forget-Me-Not.md

 ## Introduction

 Online Social Networks (OSNs) have experienced exponential growth in recent years.
 They have a significant presence in both the personal and professional lives of a vast segment of the world's populace.
-Any content or personal information that an individual shares on any social network can be traced back to him/her even after it has been removed.
+Any content or personal information that an individual shares on any social network can be traced back to them even after it has been removed.
 It is rightly said that 'Nothing is ever lost on the internet.'

 Unsurprisingly, OSNs are subject to severe privacy and security risks.
 Due to the amount of personally identifiable information shared by users in OSNs and lack of adequate privacy settings, it becomes possible to aggregate data about users by linking their profiles across several online social networks.